Muragami/carrica/README.md

      vm.freeMethod(moduleName, className, methodSig)
 ```
 Locate the 'className.methodSig' method in module 'moduleName' - methodSig is a full Wren signature.
 This
 returns a function that calls that method when it is called in lua.
+Calling .freeMethod releases the internal
+mapping, and calling func() after that will fail in a spectacular manner.
 ```lua
      vm.hasVariable(moduleName, varName)
      vm.hasModule(moduleName)